kencamarador/portfolio/Azure/Automate Onboarding.md

 ![Hybrid Worker Group](https://learn.microsoft.com/en-us/azure/automation/media/extension-based-hybrid-runbook-worker-install/hybrid-worker-groups-portal.png)

 When you reach the point of adding a machine, you'll have the option to include Azure virtual machines, Azure Arc-enabled servers, or Azure Arc-enabled VMware vSphere (preview).
 However, you might observe that there are no devices available for addition to your Hybrid Worker Group.
-This is because in my scenerio, we need to ensure that Azure Arc Connected Machine Agent is installed on the Domain Controller
+This is because in my scenerio, we need to ensure that Azure Arc Connected Machine Agent is installed on the Domain Controller.
+Once this is installed, it will then populate on the list of devices to add.
+Let's go ahead and learn how to install Azure Arc.

+### Step 3: Install the Azure Connected Machine agent on Domain Controller to enable Azure Arc